jeffbauerle/MTB-Trail-EDA/README.md

 ## Further Work

+Perform a Z-test on the decent per mile by difficulty

+Also:
-Look at regional differences in the relationship of decent per mile and difficulty, and perform a t-test.
+Look at regional differences in the relationship of decent per mile and difficulty.

 Subset word frequency / wordcloud for higher ranked trails and lower ranked trails.

 Look into clustering of trails by difficulty.